simply-logical/simply-logical/paper/paper.md

 Part II shifts the focus from the Logic Programming perspective to the Artificial Intelligence viewpoint, predominantly dealing with graphs and search.
-Chapter 4 discusses graphs found naturally in Prolog: in form of trees represented by terms (e.g., parse trees) and as search spaces spanned by predicates (e.g., SLD-trees).
+Chapter 4 discusses graphs found naturally in Prolog: in the form of trees represented by terms (e.g., parse trees) and as search spaces spanned by predicates (e.g., SLD-trees).
 Next, Chapter 5 overviews depth-first search, iterative deepening, and